usnistgov/IFA/README.md

 ## Prerequisites

 The IFC File Analyzer can only be built and run on Windows computers.
 This is due to a dependence on the IFCsvr toolkit that is used to read and parse IFC files.
-That toolkit only runs on Windows.

 Microsoft Excel is required to generate spreadsheets.
 CSV (comma-separated values) files will be generated if Excel is not installed.

 **You must install and run the NIST version of the IFC File Analyzer before running your own version.**

 - Go to the [IFC File Analyzer](https://www.nist.gov/services-resources/software/ifc-file-analyzer) to download the software
 - Extract IFC-File-Analyzer.exe from the zip file and run it.
 This will install the IFCsvr toolkit that is used to read IFC files.
-The toolkit only runs on Windows.

 Download the IFA files from GitHub to a directory on your computer.